Jeanette Lancaster Alumni Professorship in Nursing – University of Virginia

 Program of Research

-Domestic violence is a major heath problem for women and children as well as a significant social issue.
+Domestic violence is a major health problem for women and children as well as a significant social issue.
 My research has focused on domestic violence in a population of pregnant women and has included collaborating with nurses nationally and internationally and with members of other disciplines on the MU campus.
-Specifically I have investigated the prevalence of intimate partner violence, its consequences to mother and fetus, and intervention strategies to improve health outcomes in both the woman and child.
+Specifically, I have investigated the prevalence of intimate partner violence, its consequences to mother and fetus, and intervention strategies to improve health outcomes in both the woman and child.
 This research not only addresses a gap in knowledge but also is providing evidence-based practice recommendations for clinical practice.
-It has also been useful in advising legislators and policy makers in their development of programs to aid this vulnerable population.
+It has also been useful in advising legislators and policymakers in their development of programs to aid this vulnerable population.

 A secondary focus of my research has been on researching smoking cessation programs targeting women of reproductive age.
 I have implemented a randomized controlled trial testing a nurse-delivered telephone social support intervention for low-income rural pregnant women in Missouri who smoke.
 I have also collaborated with members of the Department of Family and Community Medicine targeting not only the woman who smokes but also her partner if he smokes.
 Additionally, my colleagues from the Department of Family and Community Medicine and I have been involved in several other tobacco cessation initiatives.

 Selected Grants and Awards

 FUNDED GRANTS: Principal Investigator

 - Bullock, L. (5/1/15 – 12/30/18), CHIP of Virginia, NR-LCB-CHIP Feasibility Study. $57,757.